Orland0x/HSR_GRASPING/README.md

 We interact with the simulation via the Python API.
 A grasping pipeline has been developed for the test setup and can be executed through the jupyter notebook at ./catkin_ws/testbook.ipynb.
 This code can serve as as template, to be modified for any particular task where the grasping algorithm is required.

+## Demo

+A video is attatched which shows a demo of the pipeline with the test environment.